apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperProgrammers.md

 distributed applications that take advantage of ZooKeeper's coordination services.
 It contains conceptual and practical information.

-The first four sections of this guide present higher level discussions of various ZooKeeper concepts.
+The first four sections of this guide present a higher level discussions of various ZooKeeper concepts.
 These are necessary both for an understanding of how ZooKeeper works as well how to work with it.
 It does not contain source code, but it does assume a familiarity with the